LemonPi/lemonpi.github.io/projects/portfolio/portfolio.md

 5. Subtle bump down of navigation bar links when activated to provide a more satisfying clicking experience

+6. No Javascript unless absolutely necessary to avoid the overhead of loading additional resources

-6. Thumbnail of pictures with links to full-size versions where appropriate to reduce loading time
+7. Thumbnail of pictures with links to full-size versions where appropriate to reduce loading time

 <div class="frames">
 <img src="picturestoolarge.png">